axa-group/bauta.js/docs/operator-and-resolver.md

 # Resolver

-A resolver is a Node.js module where you define your operations steps, pipelines and behaviour.
+A resolver is a Node.js module where you define your operations OperatorFunctions, pipelines and behaviour.
 Basically is where resides all the logic of your API.
 `bautajs` will automatically import all files with the `-resolver.js` name in it under the `resolvers` folder alternative you can pass the resolvers as a parameter on the `bautajs`creation.

 ```js